Anesthesia and Pain Management

 Anesthesia is a state of controlled, temporary loss of sensation or awareness that is induced for medical purposes, that enables the painless performance of surgical procedures.

-• Local anesthesia in which only the place of procedure is anesthetized.
+- Local anesthesia is where only the place of procedure is anesthetized.

-• General Anesthesia in which the whole body is anesthetized.
+- General Anesthesia is when the whole body is anesthetized.

 If your child has an illness, injury, or disease that requires surgery or a procedure, a Pediatric Anesthesiologist has the experience and qualifications to assist in the treatment and to help ensure that your child undergoes that treatment safely.